-Issue for Santa Fe to Priortize Percent of Votes Rental housing priced below \$500 14% Expanded transit services, hours, routes, service days 11% Housing to buy priced at or below \$100,000 11% Rental housing priced between \$500 and \$750 10% Housing options for people with severe mental illness 8% Accessible housing for disabled persons/elderly 7% Housing options for previously homeless people 7% Housing to buy priced from \$100,001 up to \$200,000 7% Park improvements in certain neighborhoods 6% Landlords willing to rent to people with bad credit/past convictions/past foreclosures 6% Landlords willing to rent to people with criminal records 6% Housing options for people with cognitive disabilities 5% Nothing for housing; Santa Fe has the perfect balance of housing for all residents 1%
+Issue for Santa Fe to Prioritize # of Votes Rental housing priced below \$500 30 Expanded transit services, hours, routes, service days 20 Housing to buy priced at or below \$100,000 18 Rental housing priced between \$500 and \$750 18 Housing options for people with severe mental illness 16 Housing to buy priced from \$100,001 up to \$200,000 14 Accessible housing for disabled persons/elderly 12 Park improvements in certain neighborhoods 11 Landlords willing to rent to people with bad credit/past convictions/past foreclosures 10 Housing options for previously homeless people 10 Landlords willing to rent to people with criminal records 10 Housing options for people with cognitive disabilities 8 Nothing for housing; Santa Fe has the perfect balance of housing for all residents 3

-Source: BBC Research & Consulting from 2016 City of Santa Fe Al Open House.
+Source: BBC Research & Consulting from 2016 City of Santa Fe Al Open House and 2017 City of Santa Fe AFH Open House.

 Affordable housing.
 Open House attendees also shared their stories of housing in Santa Fe by writing or drawing about their experiences.
 Nearly every story identified affordable housing in Santa Fe as a challenge, especially when compared to other New Mexico communities.
-Two participants shared how local nonprofit Homewise helped them become homeowners.
+Two participants shared how a local nonprofit, Homewise, helped them become homeowners.
 Two other participants described how they had purchased Airstream trailers in the hopes of living an affordable "tiny home" lifestyle, but have had great difficulty finding safe and legal places to park their homes.
 These attendees suggested that the City of Santa Fe should review its zoning code to determine what changes should be made to incentivize creation of affordable "tiny home" communities, including nontraditional "mobile" homes such as those created in Airstream or other trailer/camper arrangements.

 Some attendees expressed a need for the City to allocate resources to integrate affordable housing with market rate housing; others focused on the need for housing immigrants that may not qualify for Section 8 or other subsidies.
-Others expressed concerns about housing for seniors on a fixed income, affordable/accessible units for people with serious mental illness.
+Others expressed concerns about housing for seniors on a fixed income and affordable/accessible units for people with serious mental illness.

-While some attendees struggled to find affordable housing anywhere in Santa Fe, others recommended the need for affordable rental and homeownership products in northern Santa Fe in the neighborhoods surrounding the Plaza and downtown.
+While some attendees struggled to find affordable housing anywhere in Santa Fe, others indicated the need for affordable rental and homeownership products in northern Santa Fe, in the neighborhoods surrounding the Plaza and downtown.
 One resident explicitly noted that Santa Fe seems like a segregated city with white, wealthy residents living in the north part of the city and people of color in the south.